 Our Social Days aim to inspire employees to help out for a good cause.
 The first one took place as a trial, as part of the Switzerland Clean-Up Day and was supported by the anti-litter campaign group IGSU and PET RECYCLING SCHWEIZ.
 Twenty-five employees spent a total of around 100 hours picking litter along the River Sihl in Zurich.

 At Clear Channel, ethical standards are not only words on paper, they are fully complied with and independently audited.
-Employees are given regular training on the individual topics.
+Employees are regularly given training on various topics.

-The progressive digitalisation of our business areas, such as the use of apps and remote working, and above all the significant increase in digital advertising space, are presenting us with an increasing number of challenges with regard to IT processes and security.
-Our IT team is focusing on data protection, performance guarantees and bookable programmatic campaigns for our customers, specifications from location partners and secure operations.
+The progressive digitalisation of our business areas, such as the use of apps and remote working, and above all the significant increase in digital advertising space, present us with an increasing number of challenges with regard to IT processes and security.
+Our IT team focuses on data protection, performance guarantees, bookable campaigns, specifications from location partners and secure operations.